Mailchimp vs Mailerlite: The email marketing stand-off

 Mailerlite list management is a dream when compared to Mailchimp.
 Segmentation feels much more natural and you’re not stuck with mutually exclusive contacts.
 No extra cost here if your customer happens to fit multiple lists either!

-Mailerlite also offers automation that helps with list management and moving subscribers around based on their interactions or behavior.
+Mailerlite also offers automation that helps with contact list management and moving subscribers around based on their interactions or behavior.
 This is a huge time saver and takes the work off your shoulders.

-List management is one of the most important components of email marketing.
+Subscriber management is one of the most important components of email marketing.
 Both platforms offer this feature but the ease of use and automation within Mailerlite make it a clear winner.

 Advantage: Mailerlite